 I was far from impressed with this offering from Olay.
 I used over 3/4 of the jar so I definitely gave this cream a chance to impress me.
 Unfortunately, I really disliked it.
 The only positive is that it offered some level of moisturisation but any basic moisturiser will do this at a fraction of the cost, less the tacky discomfort.

 I hate to sound so negative, but there is nothing about it I actually enjoyed.
 The packaging is clumsy and unhygienic, the product leaves an awful sticky residue, the ingredients are questionable and the results… well there are no results to report.
-Furthermore, I don’t like that Olay have focused more on line fillers and temporary plumping agents (to give the impression of fine line and wrinkle reduction) instead of incorporating actual anti-ageing actives at effective concentrations.
+Furthermore, I don’t like that Olay have focused more on silicones (to give the impression of fine reduction) instead of incorporating peptides at effective concentrations.

 According to the dictionary, to regenerate is to restore to a favorable state or physical condition.
 When it comes to skin, restoration implies improvements in tone, firmness and overall health.
 As such, it is a fair expectation that a Regenerist product should regenerate not mask.
 Carefully chosen words in the product claim and a skincare line with a name implying skin regeneration are simply misleading.